ahoward/ro/README.md

 api_key, no vendor lock-in to prismic, dato, contentful, or some other extorsionist regime., just a lil `fetch` and you are __GTG BRO!__

+you don't even have to render the stuff, it's pre-rendered html in the api ready to `dangerouslySetInnerHTM`!

+__(alsoCamelCaseMakeAPIHARDToReadWithEMPHASIS)__

 you can see an example here -> https://github.com/ahoward/ro/tree/main/public/api/ro

 i won't explain more now except to say that all you need to do to make a js